 President of Vision Media

-Although the large outlay necessary to publish the lavish quarterly journal Vision is provided by the tithes and offerings of members and other financial supporters of COGIC, David Hulme considers Vision to be his magazine -his personal website link in the Linkedin profile page will take you to the Vision magazine website.
+Although the very large outlay necessary to publish the lavish quarterly journal Vision is provided by the tithes and offerings of members and other financial supporters of COGIC, David Hulme considers Vision to be his magazine - his personal website link in the Linkedin profile page will take you to the Vision magazine website.

 1990 — 2003